top of page

-Serving with Dignity is an asset-based approach to service that you’ll find to be quite different from the traditional needs-based approach.
+Serving with Dignity is an asset-based approach to service that is different from the traditional needs based approach.
 Needs are still met in the asset-based paradigm but the one experiencing the need plays a more active role in addressing that need and the nature of the relationship changes from one that is more dependent to one that is more interdependent and dignified.
-This is particularly fertile soil for growth and change.
-And that’s what we want to see.
-We serve to make a difference, to alleviate suffering, to offer hope and practical help, to change things.
-As we serve with dignity, we find that the one thing that we can be most sure of changing is ourselves.